I’m Overly Sensitive

 Benefits of Being Sensitive

 You don’t have to see your sensitivity as a negative, especially since it has many positive sides.
-The following are nine benefits to being a sensitive person.
+The following are nine benefits to being a highly sensitive person.

 1. You’re More Compassionate